NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Otherwise, the triggering query is below the target zone apex and it is unknown whether the triggering query name itself is the name of a delegation or zone.
 In this case two parallel queries MUST be sent.
-One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one *incremental deleg query* with query type IDELEG.
+One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one *deleg query* with query type IDELEG.

-The incremental deleg query name is constructed by concatenating the first label below the part that the triggering query name has in common with the target zone, a `_deleg` label and the name of the target zone.
+The deleg query name is constructed by concatenating the first label below the part that the triggering query name has in common with the target zone, a `_deleg` label and the name of the target zone.
-For example if the triggering query is `www.customer.example.` and the target zone `example.`, then the incremental deleg query name is `customer._deleg.example.`
+For example if the triggering query is `www.customer.example.` and the target zone `example.`, then the deleg query name is `customer._deleg.example.`
-For another example, if the triggering query is `www.faculty.university.example.` and the target zone `faculty.university.example.` then the incremental deleg name is `www._deleg.faculty.university.example.`
+For another example, if the triggering query is `www.faculty.university.example.` and the target zone `faculty.university.example.` then the deleg query name is `www._deleg.faculty.university.example.`

-Normal DNAME, CNAME and IDELEG in AliasMode processing should happen as before, though note that when following an IDELEG RR in AliasMode the target RR type is SVCB (see {{the-deleg-resource-record-type}}).
+DNAME, CNAME and IDELEG in AliasMode processing happens as before, though note that when following an IDELEG RR in AliasMode the target RR type is SVCB (see {{the-deleg-resource-record-type}}).
-The eventual incremental deleg query response, after following all redirections caused by DNAME, CNAME and AliasMode IDELEG RRs, has three possible outcomes:
+The eventual deleg query response, after following all redirections caused by DNAME, CNAME and AliasMode IDELEG RRs, has three possible outcomes:

 1. An IDELEG RRset in ServiceMode is returned in the response's answer section containing the delegation for the subzone.

    The IDELEG RRs in the RRset MUST be used to follow the referral.
    The TargetName data field in the IDELEG RRs in the RRset MUST be used as the names for the name servers to contact for the subzone, and the ipv4hint and ipv6hint parameters MUST be used as the IP addresses for the TargetName in the same IDELEG RR.

-   The NS RRset and glue, in the response of the legacy query that was sent in parallel to the incremental deleg query, MUST NOT be used, but the signed DS record (or NSEC(3) records indicating that there was no DS) MUST be used in linking the DNSSEC authentication chain as which would conventionally be done with DNSSEC as well.
+   The NS RRset and glue, in the response of the legacy query that was sent in parallel to the deleg query, MUST NOT be used, but the signed DS record (or NSEC(3) records indicating that there was no DS) MUST be used in linking the DNSSEC authentication chain as which would conventionally be done with DNSSEC as well.

-2. The incremental deleg query name does not exist (NXDOMAIN).
+2. The deleg query name does not exist (NXDOMAIN).

-   There is no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed  as would be done with legacy DNS and DNSSEC processing.
+   There is no extensible delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.

-3. The incremental deleg query name does exist, but resulted in a NOERROR no answer response (also known as a NODATA response).
+3. The deleg query name does exist, but resulted in a NOERROR no answer response (also known as a NODATA response).

-   If the legacy query, did result in a referral for the same number of labels as the subdomain that the incremental deleg query was for, then there was no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.
+   If the legacy query, did result in a referral for the same number of labels as the subdomain that the deleg query was for, then there was no extensible delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.

    Otherwise, the subzone may be more than one label below the delegating zone.

-   If the response to the legacy query resulted in a referral, then a new incremental deleg query MUST be spawned, matching the zone cut of the legacy referral response.
+   If the response to the legacy query resulted in a referral, then a new deleg query MUST be spawned, matching the zone cut of the legacy referral response.
-   For example if the triggering query is `www.university.ac.example.` and the target zone `example.`, and the legacy response contained an NS RRset for `university.ac.example.`, then the incremental deleg query name is `university.ac._deleg.example.`
+   For example if the triggering query is `www.university.ac.example.` and the target zone `example.`, and the legacy response contained an NS RRset for `university.ac.example.`, then the deleg query name is `university.ac._deleg.example.`
-   The response to the new incremental deleg query MUST be processed as described above, as if it was the initial incremental deleg query.
+   The response to the new deleg query MUST be processed as described above, as if it was the initial deleg query.

-   If the legacy query was sent minimised and needs a followup query, then parallel to that followup query a new incremental deleg query will be sent, adding a single label to the previous incremental deleg query name.
+   If the legacy query was sent minimised and needs a followup query, then parallel to that followup query a new deleg query will be sent, adding a single label to the previous deleg query name.
-   For example if the triggering query is `www.university.ac.example.` and the target zone is `example.` and the minimised legacy query name is `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be sent along in parallel with the followup legacy query will become `university.ac._deleg.example.`
+   For example if the triggering query is `www.university.ac.example.` and the target zone is `example.` and the minimised legacy query name is `ac.example.` (which also resulted in a NOERROR no answer response), then the deleg query to be sent along in parallel with the followup legacy query will become `university.ac._deleg.example.`
    Processing of the responses of those two new queries will be done as described above.

 ## `_deleg` label presence {#presence}

-Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any incremental deleg delegations.
+Absence of the `_deleg` label in a zone is a clear signal that the zone does not contain any extensible delegations.
-Recursive resolvers SHOULD NOT send any additional incremental deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
+Recursive resolvers SHOULD NOT send any additional deleg queries for zones for which it is known that it does not contain the `_deleg` label at the apex.
 The state regarding the presence of the `_deleg` label within a resolver can be "unknown", "known not to be present", or "known to be present".

-The state regarding the presence of the `_deleg` label can be deduced from the response of the incremental deleg query, if the target zone is signed with DNSSEC.
+The state regarding the presence of the `_deleg` label can be deduced from the response of the deleg query, if the target zone is signed with DNSSEC.
+**No** additional queries are needed.
 If the target zone is unsigned, the procedure as described in the remainder of this section SHOULD be followed.

+### Test `_deleg` label presence (unsigned zones only)

-When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support incremental deleg, which will be discussed in {{authoritative-name-server-support}}).
+When the presence of a `_deleg` label is "unknown", a `_deleg` presence test query SHOULD be sent in parallel to the next query for the unsigned target zone (though not when the target name server is known to support _deleg, which is discussed in {{authoritative-name-server-support}}).
 The query name for the test query is the `_deleg` label prepended to the apex of zone for which to test presence, with query type NS.

 The testing query can have three possible outcomes:

 1. The `_deleg` label does not exist within the zone, and an NXDOMAIN response is returned.

-   The non-existence of the `_deleg` label MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the boundaries for TTL values that the resolver has ({{Section 4 of !RFC8767}}).
+   The non-existence of the `_deleg` label MUST be registered for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the boundaries for TTL values that the resolver has ({{Section 4 of !RFC8767}}).
-   For the period the non-existence of the `_deleg` label is cached, the label is "known not to be present" and the resolver SHOULD NOT send any (additional) incremental deleg queries.
+   For the period the non-existence of the `_deleg` label is cached, the label is "known not to be present" and the resolver SHOULD NOT send any (additional) deleg queries.

 2. The `_deleg` label does exist within the zone but contains no data.
    A NOERROR response is returned with no RRs in the answer section.

    The existence of the `_deleg` name MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
-   For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in {{recursive-resolver-behavior}}.
+   For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional deleg queries as described in {{recursive-resolver-behavior}}.

 3. The `_deleg` label does exist within the zone, but is a delegation.
    A NOERROR legacy referral response is returned with an NS RRset in the authority section.

-   The resolver MUST record that the zone does not have valid incremental delegations deployed for the duration indicated by the NS RRset's TTL value, adjusted to the resolver's TTL boundaries.
+   The resolver MUST record that the zone does not have valid extensible delegations deployed for the duration indicated by the NS RRset's TTL value, adjusted to the resolver's TTL boundaries.
-   For the period indicated by the NS RRset's TTL value, the zone is considered to **not** to have valid incremental delegations, and MUST NOT send any (additional) incremental deleg queries.
+   For the period indicated by the NS RRset's TTL value, the zone is considered to **not** to have valid extensible delegations, and MUST NOT send any (additional) deleg queries.

 # Optimized implementation

 Support for authoritative name servers enables optimized query behavior by resolvers with reduced (simultaneous) queries.
-{{authoritative-name-server-support}} specifies how incremental deleg supporting authoritative name servers return referral responses for delegations.
+{{authoritative-name-server-support}} specifies how deleg supporting authoritative name servers return referral responses for delegations.
 In {{behavior-with-auth-support}} we specify how resolvers can benefit from those authoritative servers.

 ## Authoritative name server support

-Incremental delegations supporting authoritative name servers include the incremental delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses to legacy DNS queries.
+Deleg supporting authoritative name servers include the extensible delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses to legacy DNS queries.
 For example, querying the zone from {{dnssec-zone}} for `www.customer5.example.
 A`, will return the following referral response:

 ~~~